lhmzhou/ajusco/README.md

 # ajusco

-An GraphQL app to write cross-platform queries
+A GraphQL app to write cross-platform queries, Apollo Client integration, and persisted queries

 ## Setup